 Race, Faith, and a New Way Forward

-Not long ago, most white American Christians believed that Jesus blessed slavery.
+Not long ago in the United States, most white Christians believed that Jesus blessed slavery.
 God wasn't bothered by Jim Crow.
 Baby Jesus had white skin.
 Meet Plantation Jesus: a god who is comfortable with bigotry, and an idol that distorts the message of the real Savior.

 That false image of God is dead, right?
 Wrong, argue the authors of Plantation Jesus, an authoritative new book on one of the most urgent issues of our day.
 Through their shared passion for Jesus Christ and with an unblinking look at history, church, and pop culture, authors Skot Welch and Rick Wilson detail the manifold ways that racism damages the church's witness.